 Edibles today are increasingly accessible, creating new methods of consumption and different ways to enjoy THC.
 Whether you’re just looking to mix things up or looking to steer away from smoking, edibles are a great option.
 With candies, oils, baked goods, and drinks, choices are endless and seriously delicious.
 I love sipping a THC seltzer, it’s like a cocktail without the hangover.

-Much different from smoking, edibles take a longer time to set in and they keep the high going longer.
+Much different from smoking, edibles take a longer time to set in, and they keep the high going longer.
 You might not feel high for up to 2 hours after consumption, peaking generally around 4 hours, and the effects lasting for up to 12 hours.
 I love edibles for long hang-outs with friends, a big hike, or for a really solid night’s sleep.

 Edibles are also great if you want to be very precise with dosage.
 For me, 2.5 MG adds a nice calm vibe to regular tasks, while 10 MG brings me into the full experience of a nice high.
 This control is good practice for beginners or anyone looking to avoid the “oops” feeling of taking one too many hits.
 Because the effects last so long, it’s best to start with a low dosage, wait for the full effects, and see how it feels for you.